 I have been a licensed ham since about 1982.
 I’m now an Extra.

-I’m mostly active on UHF – Analog, D-Star, and DMR.
-You will frequently find me on the DMR using the SoCal (31066) or California (3016) talkgroups.
+I’m mostly active on UHF – Analog, DMR, and P25.
+You will frequently find me on the DMR using the PAPA Chat(31077) talkgroup.

-I do a little HF work, not much at present, but I intend to increase that.
-I’d like to get into SOTA, but I just can’t get around that well right now.
+I do a little HF work, not much at present, but wishing I had more antenna space.
+I’d like to get into SOTA/POTA, but I just can’t get around that right now.

 Mesh networking is my next big project, I’ll add a link to my node when I get it running.